StrangertoStranger/IntroductionToSeven/README.md

 # for those who doesnt know about me I'm a heartless person when it comes to negative things n feelings and I have temporary guilt which I only feel extreme guilt for short or a bit longer time but I still truly care the one I love
 **!REMINDER: I have extreme anger issue and I'm trying to fix it and if you dont like it you may leave and dont cause any drama since I dont want anymore dramas.
 I HAD ENOUGH!**

+*(I just dislike dramas n problem also stress so I claim myself as heartless person)*

 Incase if you want to know about my favorite charcters for fun here:
 Banhammer(PHIGHTING!)